-We had the pleasure of a long talk with Carruth in Berlin, in which he covered almost as much territory as his film, from stories behind its making and the inspirations he drew upon, to a closer reading of some of its mysteries (and we’ll bring you those thoughts later).
+We had the pleasure of a long talk with Carruth in Berlin, where he covered almost as much territory as his film, from stories behind its making and the inspirations he drew upon, to a closer reading of some of its mysteries (and we’ll bring you those thoughts later).
 For Part One, however, here’s Carruth on "A Topiary," which was long slated to be his "Primer" follow-up before falling through (some details of which you can also read here), his involvement in Rian Johnson’s "Looper," and most tantalizingly, some details on what he hopes will be his next project, "The Modern Ocean."

 Shane Carruth: Well, I have a general measure which is that this is the way that I will be able to make films in the future.
 So I’m writing something now that I hope to be shooting in the summer, so my measure for success is, "Can I raise enough money to leverage the financing for that without having to pitch or convince traditional film finance to get involved?"